gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales pulled off his gloves
 and peeled the false skin back from the pad of his right forefinger.
 Tiny lights danced across the small silver patch of tech beneath.
-Together they gently lifted Honesty's shoulder so that Wales could flip open a flat panel on the exoskeleton's pauldron and touched his finger to the little optical port beneath it.
+Together they lifted Honesty's shoulder so that Wales could flip open a flat panel on the exoskeleton's pauldron and touched his finger to the little optical port beneath it.